 - Multi-layered reference checks on pulp mills, paperboard factories and packaging manufacturers.

 - In-person inspections before sending any sorted recyclables.

-- Third-party certifications for Cascades and manufacturers.
+- Third-party certification for Cascade and manufacturers.

 Did you know: In 2019, The City landfilled 2,000 tonnes of stored clamshell containers due to challenging markets.
 While a small setback, over 55,000 tonnes of recyclables are sorted and recycled each year from our programs.

 As of April 2019, clamshell containers have been successfully sorted and recycled.
 Keep putting clean and empty plastic clamshell containers into your blue bin for recycling.
 Make sure you know what can go in your blue cart.
 See What Can Be Recycled.

 80% of your blue cart recyclables are sorted and recycled.
 The other 20% is contamination (wrong items) that shouldn’t have been put in the recycling at all.